-Adobe Premiere Pro CC offers thorough native media support, meaning you can edit virtually all of the major video, image, and audio formats natively without waiting.
+Adobe Premiere Pro offers thorough native media support, meaning you can edit virtually all of the major video, image, and audio formats natively without waiting.

-That means you can mix formats on a single timeline and still expect the best-quality performance on a well-configured system — that is, a multicore CPU and modern GPU with a minimum 1 GB of video RAM and high disk throughput.
+- Enhanced format support: Premiere Pro enables you to work with the vast majority of formats natively — including 4K, 5K, and 6K RED media; XAVC; ProRes; and DNxHD — without transcoding or file rewrapping.
+Premiere Pro supports Sony SStP and Canon RAW, and also CinemaDNG formats.
+You can mix formats on a single timeline and still expect the best-quality performance on a well-configured system — that is, a multicore CPU and modern GPU with a minimum 1 GB of video RAM and high disk throughput.

-GPU-based debayering for CinemaDNG and RED media is also supported, providing significant performance enhancements when you work with those formats and a supported GPU.
+- Debayering with supported GPUs: GPU-based debayering for CinemaDNG and RED media is also supported, providing significant performance enhancements when you work with those formats and a supported GPU.

 - ARRI AMIRA workflow: If you work with footage from the ARRI AMIRA camera, you can take advantage of a powerful workflow where LUTs created in-camera are automatically applied as Master Clip effects on ingest.